MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

     **Recommended action**: Review the level of permission requested by this app and which users granted access.
 Based on your investigation you can choose to ban access to this app.

 To ban access to the app, on the **Google** or **Salesforce** tabs on the **App governance** page, on the row in which the app you want to ban appears, select the ban icon.
     - You can choose if you want to tell users the app they installed and authorized has been banned.
-The notification lets users know the app will be disabled and they won't have access to the connected app.
+The notification lets users know the app is disabled and they won't have access to the connected app.
 If you don't want them to know, unselect **Notify users who granted access to this banned app** in the dialog.
     - It's recommended that you let the app users know their app is about to be banned from use.

 1. **FP**: If you're to confirm that the app has a misleading name but has a legitimate business use in the organization.